soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 ## GeoNetwork

-This web-based software is centered on meta-data management, provinding rich edition forms.
+This web-based software is centred on meta-data management, providing rich edition forms.
 The editor supports the ISO19115/119/110 standards used for spatial resources and also Dublin Core.
 The user can upload data, graphics, documents, pdf files and any other content type to augment meta-data records.